NativeScript/plugins/packages/google-maps/README.md

 | fromScreenLocation(point: { x: number; y: number }) | Returns the geographic location that corresponds to a screen location.
 | getVisibleRegion() | Gets a projection of the viewing frustum for converting between screen coordinates and geo-latitude/longitude coordinates.
 | toScreenLocation(coordinate: Coordinate) | Returns a screen location that corresponds to a geographical coordinate.
+| containsCoordinate(coordinate: Coordinate) | Returns true if the coordinate is visible in the current viewport.

 ### UI Settings